ykkalexx/cloud-storage-platform/Documentation/Features.md

 Encryption: Ensure data is encrypted at rest (stored in the object storage) and during transit (using TLS/SSL).

-2. Integrating C++ Algorithms:
-   C++ is ideal for performance-sensitive tasks due to its speed and efficiency.
-Here are some areas where you can integrate C++ algorithms:

-File Chunking and Upload/Download Optimization:
-Use a C++ library to handle the chunking of large files, where file uploads are split into multiple pieces, allowing for parallel uploads.
-A C++ algorithm can handle this more efficiently for large files.
-For resumable uploads, the C++ code can manage file state, checking which chunks were uploaded and resuming from the correct chunk.
-File Compression:
-Implement a C++ compression algorithm (e.g., using zlib or LZ4) for compressing and decompressing files before upload and after download.
-This will help in reducing file storage costs and speeding up file transfers.
-Encryption/Decryption:
-Use C++ for handling encryption algorithms such as AES for encrypting files before storing them in the cloud.
-You can create a C++ service for data encryption at rest (storing) and decryption when accessing the files.
-Metadata Indexing:
-If your app needs to handle complex queries related to file metadata, you could develop a C++ search/indexing engine for fast lookups of metadata in large datasets.
-Using advanced data structures in C++, you could optimize for speed here.
 3. Expansion with Collaborative Editing:
    Collaborative editing can be a standout feature for your cloud service.
 Here’s how you could implement it:

 Real-time Collaborative Editing:
 Use WebSockets or SignalR to handle real-time updates between multiple users.
 When one user makes changes to a document, the changes should be reflected for others in real time.

-Operational Transformation (OT) or CRDTs (Conflict-free Replicated Data Types) can be implemented in C++ to handle real-time conflict resolution between different user edits on the same document.

 Integrate existing tools for collaborative editing.
 For example, Google Docs API.

 4. Security and Access Control:
    Use OAuth2 for user authentication, and enforce Role-Based Access Control (RBAC) for managing access to files.

-Implement end-to-end encryption using C++ libraries, ensuring that even your servers cannot access user data directly (use client-side encryption).

-Ensure data integrity by generating hashes (using SHA-256 in C++) for each file chunk, verifying during upload/download if the chunk was transmitted correctly.
+Ensure data integrity by generating hashes for each file chunk, verifying during upload/download if the chunk was transmitted correctly.

 5. Scalability Considerations:
    Load Balancing: Use Kubernetes or Docker Swarm to manage the load across multiple instances of your application.
    Distributed File Storage: Make sure the file storage (Ceph or MinIO) is horizontally scalable.
    Caching: Use Redis as a caching layer for faster access to frequently used metadata and session information.
-   Overall Architectur
+   Overall Architecture